linqueta/blog/_posts/2019-09-17-healthcheck.md

 ---
 layout: post
-title: Health checking a Rails app using Rails::Healthcheck
+title: Healthcheck an app using Rails::Healthcheck
 date: 2019-09-17 12:00
 categories: rails healthcheck opensource
 summary: Easy and simple way to check your app's health